 You can find more information and guidance on anonymization techniques through the U.K.'s Information Commissioner's Office (ICO).

-The CCPA regards information, which cannot reasonably identify a specific consumer as de-identified information.
+The CCPA (CPRA) regards information which cannot reasonably identify a specific consumer as de-identified information.
 The caveat is that the organization must have implemented business processes and technical safeguards that will prevent its re-identification.

 Additionally, the business must also have implemented processes to prevent reidentified data from being disseminated.
 Finally, employees of the organization are prohibited from attempting to re-identify that information.